 Reservations are made on a priority basis.
-Freshmen will be served first priority at the Academic Village and the Lanier East and West Halls.
-You must be accepted into the Urban Academic Village (UAV) program to reserve housing at the Academic Village.
-All other incoming freshmen will reside at Lanier East and West Halls.
-Priority levels exist according to classification.
+Freshmen will be served first priority at the freshman housing facility.
 Sophomores are accommodated at the 2nd level, followed respectively by juniors and seniors.
 Assignments depend on housing availability.
 All domestic and international students should make applications with applicable fees as early as possible prior to the semester or term in which they wish to attend.
 Applicants must be accepted to the University before applying for housing accommodations.
+Students must provide proof of receiving the Meningitis Vaccine prior to applying for housing.